 Meditation is a private and personal act.
 As such, the way you choose to practice is as individual to you as your reasons for meditating.

-Some people find inner peace by taking time out on their daily commute with a pair of noise-canceling headphones.
+Some people find inner peace by taking time out on their daily commute with a pair of noise-canceling headphones or noise isolating headphones.
 Others prefer to recite a mantra prayer, often in combination with mala beads.

 Mantras can make a powerful addition to your meditation routine and help many people to quieten their mind and achieve greater focus.
 Read on to find out more about mantras and how they can help you.